Sustainability Comparison

 What is Morgan Stanley's SINK sustainability score?

 Morgan Stanley scores 27/100 on the SINK sustainability index (Significant gaps).
-Morgan Stanley is a top-15 global fossil fuel financier providing $82.4B to fossil fuels since 2021, directly contradicting net-zero claims.
+Morgan Stanley finances fossil fuels at scale ($82.4B since 2021, $27B in 2024) while claiming net-zero commitments.
 Operational emissions rose 13.55% year-on-year.
-Financed emissions targets lack SBTi validation and rely on unproven offsets, while the bank increased fossil fuel expansion financing to $11.7B in 2024 alone.
+Financed emissions dominate but remain incompletely quantified.
+Targets lack SBTi validation and fossil fuel expansion contradicts decarbonization claims.

 How does SINK compare Goldman Sachs Group, Inc. and Morgan Stanley?